The City as Campus

 NYC: Museum as Classroom

-The program's New York home, the Cooper-Hewitt, National Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
+The program's New York home, the Cooper Hewitt, Smithsonian Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
 Most classes are held in the program's suite of rooms on the museum campus, where students meet and work with renowned curators, designers, collectors, and scholars.
 Students have access to the Cooper-Hewitt National Design Library, which remains open evenings and weekends for the exclusive use of program participants.

 Paris: New Opportunities in a Historic Setting